 Though no clear line exists delineating when customers do and do not constitute trade secrets, North Dakota employers should be concerned by the Eighth Circuit Court of Appeals’s language that that a business with a relatively small, targeted number of customers in a limited geographic region cannot claim the identity of such customers constitute a trade secret.
 For employers who consider customers one of their most important assets, the employment contract could contain an acknowledgement that the employee did not know the identity of the employer’s customers prior to accepting such employment, which would bolster the employer’s claim that such customers constitute a trade secret or the employer’s proprietary information.

-If this is something you would like further clarification on, or help in drafting for your business, please contact or call Sean Foss at O’Keeffe O’Brien Lyson Foss at 701-235-8000.
+If this is something you would like further clarification on, or help in drafting for your business, please contact or call Sean Foss at O’Keeffe O’Brien Lyson Attorneys at 701-235-8000.

 Image courtesy of edar/pixabay.